valbok/QtAVPlayer/README.md

   * Audio frames could be played by `QAVAudioOutput` which is a wrapper of QtMultimedia's [QAudioSink](https://doc-snapshots.qt.io/qt6-dev/qaudiosink.html)
 - Supports accurate seek, it starts playing the closest frame.
 No weird jumps on pts anymore.
 - Supports DASH / mpd: `./qml_video https://bitdash-a.akamaihd.net/content/MI201109210084_1/m3u8s/f08e80da-bf1d-4e3d-8899-f0f6155f6efa.m3u8`
-- It is bundled directly into an app using qmake pri.
+- It is bundled directly into an app.
 - Designed to be as simple and understandable as possible, to share knowledge about creating efficient FFmpeg applications.
 - Might be used for media analytics software like [qctools](https://github.com/bavc/qctools) or [dvrescue](https://github.com/mipops/dvrescue).
 - Implements and replaces a combination of FFmpeg and FFplay: